Chart Color Schemes

 Ottoway is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As of the latest Census evaluation in Ottoway, dwelling structures consisted of 73.8% houses and 26.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 69.1% houses and 30.9% other dwellings.
-Home ownership in Ottoway was at 27.6%, similar to Adelaide metro's level.
-The remaining dwellings were either mortgaged (37.4%) or rented (35.0%).
-The median monthly mortgage repayment in Ottoway was $1,408, lower than the Adelaide metro average of $1,517.
-The median weekly rent figure in Ottoway was recorded at $275, compared to Adelaide metro's $295.
+The dwelling structure in Ottoway, as evaluated at the latest Census, consisted of 73.8% houses and 26.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 69.1% houses and 30.9% other dwellings.
+Home ownership in Ottoway was at 27.6%, aligning with Adelaide metro's figure, with the remainder of dwellings either mortgaged (37.4%) or rented (35.0%).
+The median monthly mortgage repayment in Ottoway was $1,408, below the Adelaide metro average of $1,517.
+The median weekly rent figure for Ottoway was recorded at $275, compared to Adelaide metro's $295.
 Nationally, Ottoway's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing